vladimiryardan/Taffy-Wiki/Authentication-and-Security.md

 # Authentication and Security

-Currently, my recommendation is to use a combination of HTTP Basic Authentication and SSL.
+Where authentication and security are concerned, my current recommendation is to use a combination of HTTP Basic Authentication and SSL.
 You should be able to accomplish this gracefully with `onTaffyRequest`.
-Currently there is no functionality in Taffy to assist with this, but it is something that's on the radar for a future release.
+Currently there is no functionality in Taffy to assist with this, but it is something that we'll consider for future releases.

->Note: HTTP Basic Auth is sent in clear-text, and as such, you should _**NEVER**_ use it in production code without SSL, because it would be trivial for someone sniffing the traffic to see the credentials.
+> Note: HTTP Basic Auth is sent in clear-text, and as such, you should _**NEVER**_ use it in production code without SSL, because it would be trivial for someone sniffing the traffic to see the credentials.
 (Firesheep)

 ## OAuth